 All Directors should have access to the advice and services of the Company Secretary.
 The Company Secretary reports to the Chairman on board governance matters, and plays an important role in supporting the Board by ensuring Board procedures are followed and facilitating good information flows and communications among Directors as well as Shareholders and management.
 The Company Secretary is also responsible for advising the Board through the Chairman on governance matters and should also facilitate induction and professional development of Directors.
-The Company Secretary completed more than 15 hours of relevant professional training during the year ended 31 March 2023.
+The Company Secretary completed more than 15 hours of relevant professional training during the year ended 31 March 2024.

-EXTERNAL AUDITORS
+EXTERNAL AUDITOR

-The external auditors are primarily responsible for the auditing and reporting of the annual financial statements.
-For the financial year ended 31 March 2023, the total remuneration paid or payable to the external auditors was HK\$668,000 (2022: HK\$645,000), of which HK\$580,000 (2022: HK\$568,000) was for audit and HK\$88,000 (2022: HK\$86,000) was for interim review services.
+The external auditor is primarily responsible for the auditing and reporting of the annual financial statements.
+For the financial year ended 31 March 2024, the total remuneration paid or payable to the external auditor was HK\$702,000 (2023: HK\$668,000), of which HK\$609,000 (2023: HK\$580,000) was for audit and HK\$93,000 (2023: HK\$88,000) was for interim review services.

-DIRECTORS' AND EXTERNAL AUDITORS' RESPONSIBILITIES FOR THE FINANCIAL STATEMENTS
+DIRECTORS' AND EXTERNAL AUDITOR'S RESPONSIBILITIES FOR THE FINANCIAL STATEMENTS

 The Directors are responsible for preparing the financial statements of the Company and of the Group.
-The financial statements are prepared on a going concern basis and give a true and fair view of the financial position of the Group as at 31 March 2023, and of the Group's financial performance and cash flows for the year then ended.
-In preparing the financial statements for the year ended 31 March 2023, the members of the Board have made reasonable judgements and estimates, adopted appropriate accounting policies and, apart from those new or revised accounting policies as disclosed in the notes to the financial statements for the year ended 31 March 2023, applied the policies consistently with the previous financial year.
+The financial statements are prepared on a going concern basis and give a true and fair view of the financial position of the Group as at 31 March 2024, and of the Group's financial performance and cash flows for the year then ended.
+In preparing the financial statements for the year ended 31 March 2024, the members of the Board have made reasonable judgements and estimates, adopted appropriate accounting policies as disclosed in the notes to the financial statements for the year ended 31 March 2024, applied the policies consistently with the previous financial year.

-The external auditors' responsibilities are clearly explained in the Independent Auditors' Report contained in this annual report.
+The external auditor's responsibilities are clearly explained in the Independent Auditor's Report contained in this annual report.
 Please refer to pages 56 to 60 for details.